-Joining the European Union in 2004 and NATO in the same year, Slovakia became a member of the Schengen area three years later.
+Joining the European Union in 2004 and NATO in the same year, Slovakia became a member of the Schengen area.
 The country then adopted the Euro currency in 2009 to become a member of the Eurozone, where it is considered the third fastest-growing economy with constant annual GDP growth.

 Slovakia is regarded as having a high-income economy and despite inequalities in employment and wealth distribution, a large percentage of the country’s population are home-owners.

 Within the EU, Slovakia has 13 MEPs (Members of the European Parliament) and as such, participates in the Council of Europe, the European Commission, the European Economic and Social Committee and other European institutions and organizations.

 As a key member of the Schengen zone and the EU, from 2021, travelers from outside of this area will have to apply for an ETIAS travel Authorization for Slovakia before visiting.